Cheap and efficient cameras for beginners to use instead of a smartphone.

 Type: Rangefinder-style mirrorless | Sensor size: APS-C (23.5 x 15.7 mm) | Resolution: 24.5 MP | Lens: FUJIFILM X mount | Viewfinder: optical | Screen type: LCD | Maximum continuous shooting speed: 6 fps

 Fujifilm X-A7 surpasses any camera in its class due to 24MP APS-C X-Trans CMOS III sensor, fast AF system, accurate face detection, and ability to shoot at 8fps.
-This camera has a convenient 3.5” touch-sensitive display with an intuitive interface that allows you to easily adjust the necessary parameters.
+Regarded by many as the best mirrorless camera for beginners, it brags about a convenient 3.5” touch-sensitive display with an intuitive interface that allows you to easily adjust the necessary parameters.
 Although Fujifilm X-A7 is an entry-level camera, it has amazing capabilities, including excellent performance and improved AF system.
 This model produces first-class images and demonstrates impressive 4K video recording capabilities.
 Being compact and lightweight, Fujifilm X-A7 will be the best beginner camera for traveling.

 Type: SLR-style mirrorless | Sensor size: Four Thirds (17.3 x 13 mm) | Resolution: 17 MP | Lens: 14-140mm | Viewfinder: High Resolution | Screen type: LCD | Maximum continuous shooting speed: 8 fps

 The Panasonic Lumix is a pro-level interchangeable lens camera that supports more than 30 compact lenses.
 It meets the Micro Four Thirds standard developed by Panasonic.
 Being a mirrorless camera, it doesn’t weigh much and has a portable body.
 It offers stunning video quality, advanced controls, wireless connectivity, a smart focusing system and newest exposure technologies.